 Possible Causes

 - Too much light.
-Seedlings need a ‘rest’ period, which is why it is suggested to only provide 14-16 hours of light.
+Seedlings need a ‘rest’ period (we can relate!) - it is suggested to only provide 14-16 hours of light.

 - Over or under fertilization.
 Too little nutrients can stunt growth, too much nutrition can damage the roots and prevent the seedling from taking in water.

 - Low temperatures.
-Most seeds like a soil temperature of around 65°-75°.
+Most seedlings like a soil temperature of around 65°-75° with the air temperatures around 65°-80°.

 4. Seedlings have pale, discolored leaves; or leggy, spindly growth